-Your Advisor is first point of contact for any personal support; they can be contacted by email with any questions or to arrange an appointment.
-You can also contact the Student Support Officer via email on sems-office@gmul.ac.uk.
+The Student Support Officer for SEMS is the first contact for any personal support; they can be contacted by email: sems-office@qmul.ac.uk with any questions or to arrange an appointment.

 3.3.1 Advisor arrangements

 As a first year student you will be allocated an Advisor when you register and this Advisor will normally remain with you for the whole of your time at QMUL.
 You will meet with your Advisor at least twice per semester, but can always book more meetings if you need help.